Roopant/ComIT-Class-Practice-GIT-HTML-CSS-JS/Readme.md

-This is a git command assignment-2
+This is practice class and demos of what I learnt in iCode program